 (1) Each elk farm must make renewal application to the Department on the prescribed form no later than April 30th indicating its desire to continue as an elk farm.
 This application shall be accompanied by the required fee.
-Any license renewal application received after April 30th will have a late fee assessed.
+Any license renewal application received after April 30th.

-(a) The employee will document that all fencing and facility requirements are met as required.
+(a) The employee will document that all fencing and facility requirements are met.

-(b) The employee will perform an inventory count on all elk on the premises.
+(c) The employee will perform a physical inventory count of all elk on the premises.

-(e) The physical inventory and bookkeeping inventory must have at least a 95% match.
+(f) The physical inventory and bookkeeping inventory must have at least a 95% match